Tank Degassing – Frequently Asked Questions

 - Does my Degassing Contractor know what can go wrong when bringing the tank through the explosive range and eliminate that hazard?

 - Have I checked the experience level of my Degassing Contractor — how long has the company been doing this?
-Do I want them learning on your dime?
+Do I want them learning on my dime?

 - Does my Degassing Contractor have an assured grounding & bonding program?
 Does he even know what that is?